tmturgut/DI722-Term-Project/README.md

 <br>

-## Spatio-Temporal Analysis of Flood Risk and Social Vulnerability using H3 Grids and DBSCAN in UK
+## Spatio-Temporal Analysis of Flood Risk and Social Vulnerability <br> using H3 Grids and DBSCAN in UK

 <br>